 What they have in common, though, is that they are both certified, meaning they have passed required examinations and have received licenses to offer their services to investors.
-Equally important, they are both subject to rules and regulatory agencies, such as the U.S. Securities and Exchange Commission, the Financial Industry Regulatory Authority, and the State Securities Board.
+Equally important, they are both subject to rules and regulatory agencies, such as FINRA, the SEC, and the Texas State Securities Board.